Ampersand-ASL/amp-server/docs/user.md

 Setup/Configuration
 ===================

-Point your browser to the server using port 8080 (the default), or a different port if you have configured one.
+All configuration is done via a web UI.
+Start the server and point your browser to the server using port 8080 (the default), or a different port if you have configured one on the command line.
 The main screen will look like this:

 ![Amp1](amp-1.jpg)